artwist-polyakov/artwist-polyakov/README.md

 🔍 Currently developing an **LLM-powered system for automated negative keyword processing** in contextual advertising to eliminate wasted ad spend and improve campaign efficiency.

 🏡 Based in Sochi, Russia.
 Snowboarding enthusiast.
-Committed to writing code at least once a week.
+More than **2000 days** streak of everyday reading.

 💬 Open to collaboration in AI integration, data analysis, and advertising campaign optimization.